olablit2/geoBoccaccio/README.md

 ### Geographic information

-* Use UDPIPE with the 10 subcorpora.
-Write the relative CONNL-U files of each partials
+* [DONE] Use UDPIPE with the 10 subcorpora.
+Write the relative CONLL-U files of each partials
 * Extract all the PROPN | SP tokens for each partials (Use G Spreadsheet)
 ```
 	=query({IMPORTRANGE("https://docs.google.com/spreadsheets/d/1Qh7mGzfW2ow8RzOniqO_-60JST6pbT71dfzaz_GtV0k";"prova!A1:J15000")}; "SELECT * WHERE Col5 CONTAINS'SP'";0)